Authorship

 European Native Seed Conservation Network [ENSCONET].
 2009.
 ENSCONET seed collecting manual for wild species.
 Edition 1: 32 p.

 Gold, K. n.d.
 Post-harvest handling of seed collections.
-Tech.
-Information Sheet 04.
+Technical Information Sheet 04.
 UK: Royal Botanic Gardens Kew and Millennium Seed Bank Partnership.
 4 p.

 Hatton, T.; West, N. 1987.
 Early seral trends in plant community diversity on a recontoured surface mine.
 Vegetatio.
 73(1): 21-29.